Modularity-in-Design of Dynamical Network Systems: Retrofit Control Approach: Introduction

-The main contributions in this paper are specifically listed as follows.
-First, from the standpoint of a single subcontroller designer who manages his own subsystem, we derive a necessary and sufficient condition for the existence of retrofit controllers.
-The existence condition is derived in terms of a constrained version of the Youla parameterization \cite{youla1976modern}, based on which we also show that the particular structure inside retrofit controllers reported in the previous work \cite{ishizaki2018retrofit,sadamoto2018retrofit,sasahara2019damping} is unique if the interaction signal flowing into the subsystem of interest is measurable.
-We further show that the simultaneous implementation of multiple retrofit controllers, designed individually by respective subcontroller designers, can contribute to improving entire control performance, defined for the map from all disturbance inputs to all evaluation outputs of the subsystems, in the sense of an upper bound.
-Finally, its practical significance is demonstrated by an illustrative example of frequency regulation with a standard power system model, called the IEEE 68-bus power system model.
+The main contributions in this paper are listed below.
+First, considering a single subcontroller designer who manages their own subsystem, we derive a necessary and sufficient condition for the existence of retrofit controllers.
+The existence condition is derived in terms of a constrained version of the Youla parameterization \cite{youla1976modern}, based on which we also show that the particular structure inside retrofit controllers reported in the previous works \cite{ishizaki2018retrofit,sadamoto2018retrofit,sasahara2019damping} is unique if the interaction signal flowing into the subsystem of interest is measurable.
+Furthermore we show that simultaneously implementing multiple retrofit controllers that are designed by different subcontroller designers can contribute to improving the upper bound of the overall control performance, which is defined for the map from all disturbance inputs to all evaluation outputs of the subsystems.
+Finally, its practical significance is demonstrated by an illustrative example of frequency regulation using a standard power system model, known as the IEEE 68-bus power system model.

 A control system design approach based on passivity, or more generally, dissipativity \cite{willems1972dissipativeIandII,moylan1978stability,qu2014modularized,van2014port}, is relevant to the modular design of network systems.
-This approach has an advantage that the input-output behavior of an entire network system can be analyzed only by those of subsystems, with which compatible supply rates of energy are associated.
-However, such analysis based on supply rates is valid only when an admissible supply rate is found for the joint variable of disturbance and interaction inputs and the joint variable of evaluation and interaction outputs.
-Therefore, it is not very flexible to analyze general system behavior because a new supply rate for each subsystem must be found every time if a subcontroller designer reconsiders the selection of disturbance input and evaluation output ports.
-In contrast, our approach based on retrofit control has higher flexibility in selecting individual input and output ports for subcontroller designers.
+This approach has an advantage that the input-output behavior of the entire network system can be analyzed by only using those of subsystems, with which compatible supply rates of energy are associated.
+However, analysis based on the supply rates is only valid when an admissible supply rate is found for the joint variable, i.e., the stacked vector, of disturbance and interaction inputs and the joint variable of evaluation and interaction outputs.
+Therefore, there is little flexibility in the analysis of general system behavior because a new supply rate for each subsystem must be determined each time if a subcontroller designer reselects the disturbance input and evaluation output ports.
+In contrast, our approach, which is based on retrofit control, has higher flexibility in selecting individual input and output ports for subcontroller designers.